Poland News Channel TVN24 Works 24/7 to Cover Russia’s ‘Insane and Inhuman Invasion’

 “On the first day of the invasion, Wednesday night, although TVN24, our cable news station has regular coverage of 60% of households, we were the most-watched channel in Poland,” she said.
 “So people really need that information.
 It’s not only that they need that information, but they need to be together in that situation with the Ukrainians and the Ukrainian community here in Poland and with other Polish people, helping them.”

-On Saturday, Grysiak said TVN24 began the “important” move of live-streaming Ukrainian media group’s “United News” program “for free and for everyone” on OTT platforms TVN24 GO and TVN Play.
+On Saturday, Grysiak said TVN24 began the “important” move of live-streaming Ukrainian media groups’ “United News” program “for free and for everyone” on OTT platform TVN Player.
 “I would say it is our little sign of solidarity for [Ukrainian] journalists, our solidarity with them.”

 In addition to TVN24’s home team in Poland and on-location correspondents Wojciech Bojanowski in Kyiv and Konrad Borusiewicz in Lviv, Grysiak said it’s of the utmost importance to the cable news channel to work closely with their Ukrainian colleagues “above all” in coverage, particularly dispelling “disinformation” coming from Russia.